Blaze-3/BLAKE3-gpu/openmp/README.md

 How to use:
 * Run `g++ main.cpp` or `clang++ main.cpp`
+* To use CPU parallelism use `compiler main.cpp -fopenmp`
 * Execute the file as `./a.{exe, out} input_file`

 ## Testing